Debates can be messy, but they also offer kids a chance to learn

 KidsPost asked for debate-watching tips from John Koch, who teaches debate at Vanderbilt University in Nashville, Tennessee.
 He explains not only how to watch if you’re a kid, but also how to make it an interesting experience.

-“I have a vivid memory of that,” he says.
 “My family was rooting for Michael Dukakis,” who was running for president against then-Vice President George H.W.
 Bush.
+Koch says he has clearer memories of the 1992 election, when he was 10 years old.
 He says 10 is a good age to get interested in debating.

 Watch past debates

-Note: Correction: An earlier version of this story incorrectly stated that Mitt Romney was governor of Massachusetts at the time of the 2012 presidential debate.
-He was a former governor of Massachusetts at that time.
-It also stated that Vanderbilt University’s John Koch was 10 in 1988.
-He was 6 at the time.
-The story has been updated.